throughnothing/dotfiles/README.md

 ==
 These are my dotfiles.
 These files will get my environment up and running the way i need it to be to get stuff done(tm).

 In this repo, the files do not have the preceding '.' in their names.
-The instal script takes care of this.
+The install script takes care of this.
 It loops over every file except the install and README files, and symlinks them to ~/ with the preceding '.'.
 This way i simple git pull (or 'dfu' to call the function in my bashrc) will update everything.

 Use
 ==